Rugby league-Australia, New Zealand withdraw from World Cup due to safety concerns | Sports-Games

 Rugby league-Australia, New Zealand withdraw from World Cup due to safety concerns

+The Australian Rugby League Commission (ARLC) and New Zealand Rugby League (NZRL) said they had again requested organisers to postpone the event until 2022 to "minimise risk of players contracting COVID-19".
+"The decision to withdraw from the RLWC2021 comes after considering the risk of COVID-19 infection in the United Kingdom, the worsening environment in Australia and the time a majority of NRL (National Rugby League) players will spend away from home under strict biosecurity conditions prior to the World Cup," they said in a joint statement.

-Australia and New Zealand have withdrawn from this year's Rugby League World Cup in England due to player welfare and safety concerns, organisers announced on Thursday.
+Australia and New Zealand have withdrawn from this year's Rugby League World Cup in England due to player welfare and safety concerns amid the COVID-19 pandemic, organisers announced on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)